Amitabh-DevOps/dev-gemini-clone/README.md

 ## Setting Up Observability with Prometheus and Grafana

 > [!CAUTION]
-> Go to that server, on which you have created KIND Cluster and follow below guide
+> Go to that server, on which you have created EKS Cluster and follow below guide

 ### 1. Add Prometheus Helm Repository